Nine people killed in blast at explosives manufacturing factory in Nagpur

 The police and administration personnel along with the management staff are at the spot, the official said.

-According to sources, explosives used in coal mining blasts were manufactured at this factory.
+According to sources, explosives used in coal mining blast were manufactured at this factory.

 Authorities were assessing the extent of damage, conducting a thorough investigation into the cause of the explosion and ensuring safety of the surrounding areas, Superintendent of Police Harsh Poddar said.